The Best Luaus in Oahu (& Which Ones I Avoid)

 Paradise Cove Luau

-I’ve been to this luau a few times.
-Read my full review here.
+I’ve been to this luau a few times so you can read my full review here.

-Location: On the beach in Ko’olina (a resort area on the westside of Oahu).
+Location: On the beach in Ko Olina (a resort area on the westside of Oahu).
 It’s not attached to a resort so the dedicated luau grounds are built to expertly move people in and out.
+It’s within walking distance of Disney’s Aulani Resort, the Four Seasons, and the Marriott.

 Price & Packages

-Hawaiian Luau Package: $107/adult ($87/child).
+Hawaiian Luau Package: $125/adult ($90/child).
 This is the standard package that includes a shell lei greeting, a $12/adult ($8/child) “Cove Card” ($$ to be spent at the cash bar or gift shop) and “wing” seating (off to the side).

-Deluxe Luau Package: $195/adult ($153/child).
+Deluxe Luau Package: $210/adult ($160/child).
 This package includes the fresh flower lei, a $20/adult ($16/child) “Cove Card,” front row center seating, table service (instead of the buffet), a complimentary arrival photo, and a souvenir from the gift shop.

 You can add transportation from Waikiki (they pick up at quite a few hotels/locations) for $35/person.

-What’s Good: They have more cultural demonstrations at this luau than any other I’ve ever been to.
-Besides the normal hula lesson and Imu ceremony (unearthing of the pig), they also do a shower of flowers and a hukilau (where they pull the fishnets in from the beach).
-There’s some overlap with what they offer here and some of the offerings in the villages at the Polynesian Cultural Center.
 The facility is built and designed well to accommodate the number of people.
-Crowd patterns flow well and it’s well built (for example at a lot of luaus you have to jockey for a spot to see the pig being unearthed but here they have a little amphitheater built so everyone who wants to can have a prime view.
+Crowd patterns flow well and it’s well laid out.
+For example at a lot of luaus you have to jockey for a spot to see the pig being unearthed but here they have a little amphitheater built so everyone who wants to can have a prime view.

 What’s Not so Good: They can accommodate 700+ people per night and that is a LOT.
 It’s definitely not an intimate experience.
 The food isn’t bad but it’s what you’d expect from such a mass produced event.
 There are also a lot of “opportunities” to spend extra money.
 Paid activities before the luau starts, a gift shop, stands with a lot of local artisans.